Skip to content

 Getting Started

-Connectors are built using .NET and the creation is driven by our CLI tooling Trimble.Xchange.Connector.CLI.
+Connectors are built using .NET and the creation is driven by our Command Line Interface (CLI) tooling Trimble.Xchange.Connector.CLI.
 These tools are needed to start building a connector.
 This guide will help you through that process!

 Prerequisites for using the Connector SDK